Welcome to today's edition of the Rush 24-7 podcast.

 No president likes to have opposition within his own party.

-It is now time, we now have a grand opportunity for the president of the United States and all of his supporters, of which I am perhaps the most eager to take on the liberals for a change rather than the president arguing with his own party.
+We now have a grand opportunity for the president of the United States and all of his supporters, of which I am perhaps the most eager, to take on the liberals for a change, rather than the president arguing with his own party.

 It's time for the president to start picking fights with his real enemies, the Democrats and the left in this country.

-Because he's going to need friends in the days ahead with all this other uh garbage that's going on out there that's aimed at destroying his administration.
+And it was what is likely to happen because he's going to need friends in the days ahead with all this other garbage that's going on out there that's aimed at destroying his administration.

 We will be right back.